abougouffa/minemacs/docs/packages.md

 * `ws-butler`: Unobtrusively trim extraneous white-space *ONLY* in lines edited
 * `dtrt-indent`: Smart guessing the indentation offset originally used in the opened source files
 * `combobulate-setup`: Structured editing and navigation in Emacs with Tree-Sitter
+* `smartparens`: Minor mode for Emacs that deals with parens pairs and tries to be smart about it
 * `vim-file-locals`: Parse and respect Vim modeline options (`tab-width`, `fill-column`, etc.)
 * `selection-highlight-mode`: An Emacs minor mode for highlighting matches to the selection
 * `expreg`: Your friendly neighborhood expand-region clone